JongoDB/wikijs-dco-analytics/README.md

 ## 🔧 Wiki.js Integration

-> **Note**: The `home/index.md` file serves as the homepage for the Wiki.js instance.
+> **Note**: The `home/index.md` file serves as the homepage template for the Wiki.js instance.
 This repository is designed to be deployed with Wiki.js using Git Sync functionality, allowing for real-time updates and collaborative editing.

 ### Setup Instructions
 1. **Install Wiki.js** on your server
 2. **Configure Git Sync** to point to this repository
-3. **Set Homepage** to `/home/index.md`
+3. **Set Homepage**: When creating the homepage, choose "Choose from template" and navigate to `home/` to select `index.md` as the homepage template
 4. **Enable Auto-sync** for real-time updates

 ## 🤝 Contributing